 Are you considering building a fence in Houston?
 Then the first step is to familiarize yourself with city regulations before you start your project.
 Rules about fence construction exist at each level of government.
 State laws may govern fence permits, city code may cover zoning, and you may even have applicable homeowners association, or HOA, rules for your specific neighborhood.

-And in the city of Houston, with its risks of flooding, there are special steps that must be taken before construction begins if your property is located on a floodplain.
+In the city of Houston, with its risks of flooding, there are special steps that must be taken before construction begins if your property is located on a floodplain.
 That's because the greater Houston area is at risk of 100-year floods, and floodplains are areas that would be flooded in case of rainfall of that magnitude.

-If you are working with a reputable fencing company, they will help you better understand any rules that apply to your fence installation project and whether or not you need to apply for a building permit.
-Below are a few examples of laws you need to be aware of for your fence project in Houston, Texas.
+In Houston, residential fence permits are required for some fences depending on factors like fence height or the material of the fence.
+If you are working with areputable fencing company, they will help you better understand any rules that apply to your fence installation project and whether or not you need to apply for a building permit.
+Below are the key laws you need to be aware of for your fence project in Houston, Texas.

-Vinyl, which is sometimes prohibited for fences in some places, is a type of fencing that is allowed in Houston.
-All of the usual residential fence materials like wood, metal ornamental and chain link fences are also permitted.
+Houston fence laws regulate the types of materials that may be used in the construction of a fence.
+Barbed wire, razor wire, and electrified fences are not permitted for residential use.
+Vinyl, which is sometimes prohibited for fences in some places, is allowed in Houston.
+All of the usual residential fence materials like wood, metal ornamental, and chain link fences are also permitted.

 As far as fence height for your front yard fence, the Houston Planning Department recommends a height of between three and three and a half feet tall.
 Most cities have similar height restrictions for front yard fences of around three feet.

-Fence height above grade refers to the distance between the highest point of the fence and the ground directly below that point of the fence.
-With a traditional back yard fence this would usually just mean the height of the planks of wood.
+Property owners are able to build backyard fences without getting a permit from the city as long as the fence isn't any higher than eight feet above grade.
+If you're planning to construct a fence higher than eight feet above grade, then you will need to get a permit.
+Fence height above grade refers to the distance between the highest point of the fence and the ground directly below that point.
+With a traditional backyard fence this would usually just mean the height of the planks of wood.
 Where height above grade comes into play is when a fence is constructed on top of a retaining wall, for example.
 In that case, the total height of the retaining wall and the fence could be taller than eight feet even if the fence itself is under eight feet tall.

 For a fence on your side yard, Houston's ordinances allow you to build up to eight feet tall.

-You should also talk to your neighbor on the adjacent property about your plans and come to an agreement about any fences constructed on boundary lines.
+You should also talk to your neighbor on the adjacent property about your plans and come to an agreement about any fences constructed near boundary lines.
 That way, you can agree on details of cost sharing and fence styles in order to avoid problems down the line.

 One issue that sometimes comes up with shared fences is who gets the finished side of the fence and who gets the rails?
 With a good neighbor fence, both sides appear finished so no one gets stuck with the backside of a fence.